 One thing that jealous people never want to admit is that they are jealous of you.
 When good news comes in, they do the sneaky thing by acting overly supportive and giving you insincere compliments.
 Once they are in the clear, the claws come out.

 An insecure person would praise you when you are in front of them but would tell lies or gossip about you behind your back.
 This is passive-aggressive behaviori XA type of behavior in which one avoids direct communication and prefers subtle expression of negative emotions. .
 Be careful of such people; they are two-faced.
 In fact, you hardly stand any chance of exposing their real nature.
 That is why you should always pay close attention to what you confide in others.
-Check in with your buddies if you feel someone has been talking trash about you behind your back.
+Check in with your mutuals if you have a suspicion against someone talking about you behind your back.

 When someone is jealous of you, they often pause for a long silent moment before congratulating you or telling you that you have done a great job.
 That reaction is caused due to their secret envy of your success.